Time-Series Alignment for Multi-Station Lines

 f"Post-interpolation NaN rate is {nan_rate:.1%}. "

-"Review sensor health or widen interpolation limit."
+"Review sensor health or widen the interpolation limit.",

 )